-If your blood test shows that antibodies are present, you are infected with HIV (also known as being 'HIV-positive').
+If your blood test shows that HIV or its antibodies are present, you are infected with HIV (also known as being 'HIV-positive').
 If you have no antibodies in your blood (HIV-negative), it is possible you are not infected with HIV.
-But a negative result might also mean you have been infected in the last six to 12 weeks (in the 'window period') and you might need a follow-up blood test to make sure.
+But a negative result might also mean you are in the window period, so you might need a follow-up blood test to make sure.

-A positive result can lead to feelings of shock, anger, distress, followed by anxiety and ultimately depression.
-It is a legal requirement for services that offer testing to also offer counselling both before and after testing.
+A positive result can lead to feelings of shock, anger, distress, anxiety, and depression.
+It is a legal requirement for services that offer HIV testing to also offer counselling both before and after testing.

-Before you are tested, talk with your doctor, counsellor or nurse about your level of risk, the likelihood that the test may be positive and about what a positive test may mean for you.
+Before you are tested, talk with your doctor, nurse, or peer tester about your level of risk, the likelihood that the result may be positive, and about what a positive test may mean for you.

 Post-test counselling is also important, regardless of the outcome.
-If the test is positive, counselling can provide emotional support, further information about the condition and referrals to support services.
-If the test is negative, counselling can provide education about HIV and how you can avoid getting HIV in the future.
+If the test is positive, counselling can provide emotional support, further information about living with HIV, and referrals to support services.
+If the test is negative, counselling can provide education about HIV and how to reduce your HIV risk in the future.

 HIV testing and your rights

-Testing should be voluntary and only carried out with informed consent, except in exceptional circumstances.
-Information should be provided about what is involved in the test, and information and discussion should take place about what it means to get tested.
-All people who request an HIV test must receive pre-test and post-test counselling.
+Testing for HIV is voluntary and carried out only with your informed consent, except in exceptional circumstances.
+Before you are tested, you will be provided with information about what is involved in the test, what the results might mean for you, and how to prevent HIV transmission in the future.
+All people who request an HIV test must receive this information from the test provider.

-Under Victorian law, it is unlawful to discriminate against anyone who has HIV.
-Test results, as well as the fact that you have been tested at all, are kept strictly confidential.
-It is illegal for any information about a person being tested or a person with HIV being disclosed without their strict permission.
+Under Australian and Victorian law, it is unlawful to discriminate against anyone who has HIV.
+Test results, as well as the fact that you have been tested at all, are strictly confidential.
+It is illegal for any information about a person being tested or a person with HIV to be disclosed without their explicit permission.

 Let your partners know if you have HIV

-If you have just been given a diagnosis of HIV infection, this may be a difficult time for you and you might still be struggling to come to terms with this diagnosis.
-However, it is important to let your partner(s) know as soon as possible that they have been at risk of HIV infection.
-Your health professional or Partner Notification Officers can help you through this process and ensure your identity is not revealed.
+If you have just been diagnosed with HIV, it will likely be a difficult time for you.
+You might still be struggling to come to terms with this diagnosis.
+During this time, it is important to let any sexual or injecting partners know as soon as possible that they may have been exposed to HIV.
+You do not have to do this alone.
+Your doctor or the Department of Health and Human Services Partner Notification Officers can help you through this process and ensure your identity is not revealed.

 Treatment of HIV

-Over time, and if the treatments are not taken properly, the virus can become resistant to a medication, which means that it will not work as well.
-The treatment may then have to be changed to a different combination of medications.
+If HIV treatments are not taken properly, the virus can become resistant to a medication, which means that it will not work as well.
+The treatment may then need to change to a different combination of medications.

-People taking medication for HIV will probably need to take it for the rest of their lives.
-Stopping your treatment, even for short periods of time, can cause the virus to become resistant to medication.
-It is not recommended that anyone interrupt treatment without medical advice.
+There is no cure for HIV yet.
+Daily treatment is the only way for people with HIV to protect themselves from the virus.
+Stopping treatment, even for short periods of time, can cause the virus to become resistant to medication, or damage your immune system.
+It is not recommended that anyone interrupt treatment without talking to their doctor.